Skip to main content

 Common Paymaster: Limited to Payroll Processing

-The Common Paymaster arrangement primarily focuses on payroll processing for employees working across related companies and does not typically extend to broader HR services.
+The common paymaster arrangement primarily focuses on payroll processing for employees working across related companies and does not typically extend to broader HR services.

 4: Their Suitability for Different Business Types